 Apply per spatial stream phase rotation: Generate the pseudorandom phase rotation for each spatial stream.
-Apply the pseudorandom phase rotation along with the deterministic phase rotation to the spatial streams as described in 27.3.18a.5 (Pseudorandom and deterministic per spatial stream phase rotations).
+Apply the pseudorandom phase rotation along with the deterministic phase rotation to the spatial streams as described in 27.3.18b.2 (Pseudorandom and deterministic per spatial stream phase rotations).

-AHE-LTFmatrix mapping: Apply the PHE-LTF matrix to all tones of the secure HE-LTF sequence.
+Apply frequency domain window function wFDk to all the tones of the secure HE-LTF sequence.
+The frequency domain window can be the Rectangular window or flat top window, when the TXVECTOR parameter TX_WINDOW_FLAG is set to 0 or 1 respectively.

-A frequency domain window function wFDk is applied to all the tones of the secure HE-LTF sequence.
-When the TXVECTOR parameter TX_WINDOW_FLAG is set to 0, the Rectangular window is used, where wFDk=1 for all the tones in all channel bandwidths.
-When the TXVECTOR parameter TX_WINDOW_FLAG is set to 1, the flat top window is used;
+Apply the PHE-LTF matrix to all tones of the secure HE-LTF sequence.

 There is no CSD per space-time stream.

-There is no spatial mapping, the Q matrix is a block identity matrix.
+There is no spatial mapping, the Q matrix is a square identity matrix.

 IDFT: Compute the inverse discrete Fourier transform.